bolt/docs/docs/debugging/debug-bar.md

 behind the scenes.
 Click the different tabs to see information about the current request, used templates, matched routes, used queries, server variables and a lot more.

+<p class="note"><strong>Note:</strong> The information available in the profiler bar
+will depend on the current <a href="/debugging#environment-setting">environment setting</a>
+.
+When set to dev, the profiler bar will also show debug information.</p>

+[dev-environment]: ../debugging#environment-setting